-Hot Yoga comes with a reputation of being tough, only for those that have strength and flexibility in spades.
+Hot Yoga comes with a reputation for being tough, only for those that have strength and flexibility in spades.

 I’m here to say that the Hot Yoga I know (at Yogafurie) is the complete opposite of this reputation.
 Yes, with practice you become stronger and more flexible.
 But Hot Yoga, just like the normal temperature practice, welcomes you as you already are, whether you’ve been out of action for years, or have trained so hard in another sport that you feel as flexible as a brick!

 So I truly believe Hot Yoga is the best thing to get into as a beginner!
 Why?

 It’s an all-rounder.
 Movement, well-being, mental and emotional health AND a community of supportive friends who all share the same experience and want the best for each other.

 Below I offer my personal and professional experience as to why giving Hot Yoga a go as a complete beginner is the best thing you can do for yourself!
 It definitely was for me and many others.

 First, ask yourself the question; what are your goals?